Synthesizing multi-log grasp poses in cluttered environments: METHOD

 Once grasp candidates had been generated for each subset of target logs, we performed grasp trials to confirm if they were indeed viable grasps.
 A trial started with the grapple positioned directly above the grasp point.
 We lowered the grapple until the number of logs inside of the grapple was equal to the number of target logs, closed the grapple as much as the force limits allowed us to, and raised the grapple until it had returned to its starting height.
 A trial was classified as failed if the set of logs ending up in the grapple was not the target logs, if the grapple was not sufficiently closed, or if a collision force acting on the grapple at some point exceeded a threshold value.
 The second condition was enforced as it is generally advised against lifting logs if the grapple claws do not enclose the load completely.
 The last criterion helps filter out grasps that would be considered reckless and could potentially damage the machine in a real scenario.

 Any grasp data we generated would inevitably be biased towards the controller that was used to create them, but we argue that this bias is reduced by using as simple a controller as possible.
-To further decrease the control dependency, we disabled all contacts between ground and grapple.
+To further decrease the control dependency, we disabled all contacts between the terrain and grapple.